xleonzhao/ccnp-encor/22-enterprise-arch.md

   * network capacity
   * faulty hardware
   * security threats
+* Enabling protocols that can detect link failures such as _BFD_ and _UDLD_
+* Enabling first-hop redundancy (FHRP) protocols such as _HSRP_, _VRRP_, and _GLBP_

 ## Guidelines for system HA

 * Using routers that support redundant hardware components such as redundant power supplies, redundant fans, redundant fan-trays, modular line cards, and dual route processor (RP) or supervisor engines
 * Using routers that support hot-swappable and/or_ online insertion and removal (OIR)_ capable hardware components
 * Enabling high availability technologies such as _Stateful Switchover (SSO)_ and _Nonstop Forwarding (NSF)_ with _Graceful Restart (GR)_ or _Nonstop Routing (NSR)_
-* Enabling protocols that can detect link failures such as _BFD_ and _UDLD_
-* Enabling first-hop redundancy (FHRP) protocols such as _HSRP_, _VRRP_, and _GLBP_

-## High Availability Technologies

-* when active RP (Route Processor) / Supervisor Engine fails
-* to allow the router to continue forwarding packets non- stop using the current Cisco Express Forwarding (CEF) entries in the FIB
+  * when active RP (Route Processor) / Supervisor Engine fails, to allow the router to continue forwarding packets non-stop using the current Cisco Express Forwarding (CEF) entries in the FIB
+  * while how to maintain neighboring session for routing protocols

 ### SSO